ntsyhaniuk/interview-exercise-extended/README.md

 # Front-End Challenge Solver

-### You can test it here: [https://nazartsyhanyuk.github.io/interview-exercise-extended/](https://nazartsyhanyuk.github.io/interview-exercise-extended/)
+## You can test it here: [https://nazartsyhanyuk.github.io/interview-exercise-extended/](https://nazartsyhanyuk.github.io/interview-exercise-extended/)

 ## Overview

-This React application was developed to simplify passing of a technical exercise for a front-end position at some company.
-It automates a task of decoding a base64 string to reveal a link, parsing a complex DOM structure to retrieve specific elements, building a link, capturing a flag and then displaying it character by character, every second.
+This React application was developed to simplify the passing of a technical exercise for a front-end position at some company.
+It automates the task of decoding a base64 string to reveal a link, parsing a complex DOM structure to retrieve specific elements, building a link, capturing a flag, and then displaying it character by character every second.
 I was too lazy to do it manually, so I wrote an application that does it automatically and looks nice.

 ## How It Works